Damilarr/Gmail-clone/README.md

 - View the optimal layout for the app depending on their device's screen size
 - Create Accounts and Sign in when they have accounts
 - Get redirected to their mail Dashboard after a successful sign up or Sign in
-- Send emailsto other registered accounts
+- Send email(s) to other registered accounts
 - Open and Read Emails sent and Received
 - Star and Unstar Messages as users wish
 - Undo a delete Action after deleting